-LOCAL 12 Reporter Richard Jaffe was born is Gainesville, FL.
-He attended high school on Cincinnatis east side, and graduated from the University of Cincinnati College Conservatory of Music.
+Local 12 News Reporter Richard Jaffe, was born in Gainesville, Fla.
+He attended high school on Cincinnati's east side, and graduated from the University of Cincinnati - College Conservatory of Music.

 Initially, Rich worked at a local advertising agency, then at WLWT-TV as a news photographer when he finished college.
-Rich began as a reporter for LOCAL 12 in April, 1991.
+Rich began as a reporter for WKRC-TV in April, 1991.
 Four days later he married his high school sweetheart.

-Rich is an experienced news veteran with more than 20 years in the business, both here and in south/central Florida.
+Rich is an experienced news veteran with more than 25 years in the business, both here and in south/central Florida.
 He says he never really wanted to be a reporter it just seemed like a natural progression for a storyteller.
-His interest in television, actually stems from an interest in photography and a desire to capture the moment.
+His interest in television actually stems from an interest in photography and a desire to "capture the moment."

 Angenette Levy - Reporter

-In 2004, Angenette was offered and accepted a reporting position with WFRV-TV in Green Bay.
+In 2004, Angenette was offered and accepted a reporting position with WFRV-TV in Green Bay, Wisc.
 Just two days after Christmas, she moved to Wisconsin and experienced the longest, coldest winter of her life.
 For five and a half years, she encountered cheese heads, learned about local traditions such as sturgeon spearing and made a sport of trying to stay warm.
 Angenette covered everything from politics and local government, to features and high profile trials - most notably the murder trial of the first man in Wisconsin to be exonerated of a wrongful conviction by DNA testing.
 Angenette broke several stories on that case including exposing the defendant's violent past through an investigation into his prison records.